pradyunsg/sphinx-theme-builder/docs/tutorial.md

 ## Install the theme

 To work with your theme, it is necessary to install it in the virtual environment.
-Let's do an editable install, since that's usually what would want to do for development.
+Let's do an editable install, since that's usually what you would want to do for development.

 ```shell
 $ pip install -e .
 ```

+Note: an editable install with sphinx-theme-builder as backend requires a modern version of pip (>= 21.3)

 ## Start the development server